Neil-seu/archbd-installer-script/README.md

 </p>

 <h1> Contact with me </h1>
-<p>If you have any query or if you want to contribute this project, please feel free to contact with me through gmail.
+<p>If you have any query or if you want to contribute this project, please feel free to contact with me through
-<b> gmail: tariqulislamseu@gmail.com </b>
+<b> tariqulislamseu@gmail.com </b>
 </p>

 </body>